 While Samsung excels at making smartphones in terms of their hardware specs and build, the same can’t be said for their software development.
-Other brands like Google definitely do better in terms of the software optimization in their smartphone.
+Other brands like Google do better in terms of the software optimization in their smartphone.
 Unfortunately, Samsung needs to do a lot with its software development to reach anywhere near Google.
-Because of poor software optimization, Samsung has many issues with the Galaxy S9 one of which is its Bluetooth.
-Several Galaxy S9 users have faced problems with Bluetooth as we will explain later on in this article.
+Because of poor software optimization, Samsung has many issues with the Galaxy S9, one of which is its Bluetooth.
+Several Galaxy S9 users have faced problems with Bluetooth, as we will explain later on in this article.

 Problems with Bluetooth Connectivity with Samsung Galaxy S9:

 With the Samsung Galaxy S9, you can face multiple issues when using Bluetooth.
-One of the most common problems with Bluetooth occurs when searching for devices when you are trying to pair with a new Bluetooth device.
+One of the most common problems with Bluetooth occurs when searching for devices when trying to pair with a new Bluetooth device.
 In many cases, your phone will not connect to a Bluetooth device even when it is successfully paired to your device.
-Unfortunately, the Bluetooth issues don’t end here and you can even have problems like devices getting unpaired, poor audio quality over Bluetooth, and much more!
+Unfortunately, the Bluetooth issues don’t end here, and you can even have problems like devices getting unpaired, poor audio quality over Bluetooth, and much more!
 Therefore, in this article, you will get to see multiple fixes for this kind of problem.
 Let’s see how to fix Samsung Galaxy S9 Bluetooth issues.